dianaw353/dotfiles/README.md

     - Add current user to `libvirt` group
     - Update `libvirtd` settings
     - Make sure virtual network is started and set it to automatically start on boot
+  - VMware
+    - Install specified headers package for your kernel (Required for `vmmon` and `vmnet` kernel modules)
+    - Install VMware Workstation from AUR
+    - Enable USB Arbitrator and Networks services
   - Install required packages and optimal gaming experience
 - Post-configuration Tasks
   - Clear AUR cache